Harbor Transitway: Construction

 The Harbor Transitway project built 10.3 mi of new lanes (two in each direction) for buses and two-person carpools (high-occupancy vehicle (HOV) lanes) between Downtown Los Angeles and a new transit center in Gardena, California.
 The most visually striking part of the project were the 2.6 miles of viaducts that elevated the transitway directly above the regular freeway traffic.
 The project also included new stations in the median of the transitway at 37th Street/USC, Slauson, Manchester, Harbor Freeway, and Rosecrans along with the Harbor Gateway Transit Center (then called the Artesia Transit Center) located southeast of the Harbor Freeway/State Route 91 interchange and connected by a flyover ramp.

 South of State Route 91 to San Pedro, a 9.3 mile section of the Harbor Freeway was widened from six to eight lanes.
-On this section of freeway, buses travel in the general-purpose lanes and make stops at new stations on the shoulder at Carson and Pacific Coast Highway.
+On this section of freeway, buses travel in the general-purpose lanes and make stops at new stations on the shoulder at Carson Street and Pacific Coast Highway.
 The project also built the off-highway Harbor Beacon Park & Ride in San Pedro, originally intended to be a transit center for the city.

-The project to widen the Harbor Freeway and build the Harbor Transitway was planned and constructed concurrently with the new Interstate 105 (Century Freeway), which was highly controversial and the California Department of Transportation (Caltrans) was required by a consent decree to include HOV lanes and a transitway, which became the C Line.
+The project to widen the Harbor Freeway and build the Harbor Transitway was planned and constructed concurrently with the new Interstate 105 (Century Freeway), which was highly controversial and Caltrans was required by a consent decree to include HOV lanes and a transitway, which became the C Line.

 After about 20 years of planning and construction, the Harbor Transitway opened on June 26, 1996, at a cost of $498 million.
 Because of uncertainty on the opening date, buses would not start using the facility a few weeks later on August 1, 1996.
 Opening of the final one-mile elevated section from 39th Street to Adams Boulevard (including 37th Street/USC station) was delayed until July 28, 1997.
 The Harbor Freeway shoulder stations would open on November 18, 2000.